 - Physical attraction

-We will now examine how all four occur between Trinity and Neo in the first movie.
+We will now examine how these four occur between Trinity and Neo in the first movie.

 Stage 1: Physical Attraction